SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 3:

-These phrases are so general that they must be combined with poverty/vulnerable groups even though the target concerns all people
+This phrase coveres acces to financial services; these phrases are so general that they must be combined with poverty/vulnerable groups even though the target concerns all people

 ```Ceylon =
 TS=